edstott/ES-CW1/lab-part-1.md

    1. Select the operating system Raspberry Pi OS Lite (32-bit).
 It’s under Raspberry Pi OS (other) in the list of options.
    2. Select the SD Card.
 Be careful – you could erase your data if you choose the wrong card.
    3. Open the advnaced options menu with the cog icon.
 Make the following changes:
       1. Check 'Set hostname'.
-Change the hostname to something that is likely to be unique.
+Change the hostname to something that is likely to be unique, for example by appending your College username.
       2. Check 'Enable SSH'
       3. Check 'Set username and password'
       4. Enter a password.
 Leave the username as `pi`